TruckersMP/API-Client/readme.md

 ## Usage

-> **Please note: this examples doesn't use caching.
+> **Please note: this example doesn't use caching.
 You should cache your requests in order to use API responsibly.
 Some examples can be found in `examples\cache` folder.**

 ```php
 <?php